cloudsmith-io/cloudsmith-cli/README.md

 The CLI currently supports the following commands (and sub-commands):

-- `check`:  Check the status/version of the service.
+- `check`:         Check rate limits and service status.
+- `copy`|`cp`:     Copy a package to another repository.
-- `delete`: Delete a package from a repository.
+- `delete`|`rm`:   Delete a package from a repository.
 - `docs`:          Launch the help website in your browser.
 - `help`:          Display the help message and exit.
-- `list`:   List distributions, packages and repos.
+- `list`|`ls`:       List distributions, packages and repos.
   - `distros`:       List available distributions.
   - `packages`:      List packages for a repository.
   - `repos`:         List repositories for a namespace (owner).
+- `move`|`mv`:     Move/promote a package to another repository.
-- `push`:   Push/upload a new package to a repository.
+- `push`|`upload`: Push/upload a new package to a repository.
   - `deb`:           Push/upload a new Deb package upstream.
   - `maven`:         Push/upload a new Maven package upstream.
   - `python`:        Push/upload a new Python package upstream.
   - `raw`:           Push/upload a new Raw package upstream.
   - `rpm`:           Push/upload a new Rpm package upstream.
   - `ruby`:          Push/upload a new Ruby package upstream.
   - `vagrant`:       Push/upload a new Vagrant package upstream.
+- `resync`:      Resynchronise a package in a repository.
 - `status`:      Get the synchronisation status for a package.
 - `token`:       Retrieve your API authentication token/key.
 - `whoami`:      Retrieve your current authentication status.

 ## Installation